How to Use This Reference Guide

 In past versions of LEED, all mechanical, electrical, and plumbing (MEP) equipment, categorized as CSI MasterFormat divisions 11, 21-28, and other specialty divisions, was excluded from MR credits.
 In this version of LEED, some specific products that are part of these systems but are “passive” (meaning not part of the active portions of the system) may be included in credit calculations.
 This allows flexibility for the optional assessment of piping, pipe insulation, ducts, duct insulation, conduit, plumbing fixtures, faucets, showerheads, and lamp housings.
-If they are included in credit calculations, they must be included consistently across relevant MR credits.
-However, if some of these products are included in credit calculations, not all products of that type must be included.
-For example, if the cost of ducts is included in the MR calculations for recycled content, the cost of ducts that do not meet the credit requirement does not need to be included in the numerator or denominator of credit calculations.
-However, the denominator for cost-based credits (all Building Product Disclosure and Optimization credits) calculations must be the same.
+If optional products or materials are included in cost-based credit calculations, such as Option 2 under each Building Product Disclosure and Optimization credits, they must be included consistently across all cost-based credit calculations.
+Additionally, if optional products and materials are included in product based calculations, such as Option 1 under each Building Product Disclosure and Optimization credits, they are not required to be included in cost-based credit calculations.
+However, unlike furniture, if some of these products are included in credit calculations, not all products of that type must be included.

 Special equipment, such as elevators, escalators, process equipment, and fire suppression systems, are excluded from the credit calculations.
 Also exclude products purchased for temporary use on the project, like formwork for concrete.